Lunar Polar Hydrogen Mapper: Objective

-History
+Background

-LunaH-Map was conceived in a discussion between Craig Hardgrove and future LunaH-Map chief engineer, Igor Lazbin, about issues with the spatial resolution of various neutron detectors in use around Mars.
+LunaH-Map was conceived in a discussion between Craig Hardgrove and a LunaH-Map chief engineer, Jekan Thanga, about issues with the spatial resolution of various neutron detectors in use around Mars.
 Instruments like Dynamic Albedo of Neutrons on the Curiosity rover can only make measurements of about 3 m in radius from between the rear wheels of the rover, while on orbit neutron detectors, like the High Energy Neutron Detector on the 2001 Mars Odyssey probe, can only provide large, inaccurate maps over hundreds of square kilometers.
-Similar issues are present in current maps of hydrogen distributions on the Moon, so Hardgrove designed LunaH-Map to orbit closer to the lunar south pole than previous crafts to improve the resolution of these maps.
+Similar issues were present in contemporary maps of hydrogen distributions on the Moon, so Hardgrove designed LunaH-Map to orbit closer to the lunar south pole than previous crafts to improve the resolution of these maps.

-By April 2015, Hardgrove had assembled a team composed of members of various government, academic and private institutions and drafted a proposal to NASA.
+By April 2015, Hardgrove had assembled a team composed of members of various government, academic, and private institutions and drafted a proposal to NASA.
 In early 2015, LunaH-Map was one of two CubeSats chosen by NASA's Science Mission Directorate through the Small Innovative Missions for Planetary Exploration (SIMPLEx) program, along with Q-PACE.

 Hardware

 Because of the scope of this mission, several unique challenges needed to be addressed in implementing hardware.
 Typical low Earth orbit (LEO) CubeSats can use off-the-shelf hardware, or parts available commercially for other uses, but because LunaH-Map was intended to run longer and travel further than most LEO CubSat missions, commercial parts could not be expected to perform reliably for the mission duration unmodified.
 Also, unlike most conventional CubeSats, LunaH-Map needed to navigate to its desired orbit after leaving the launch vehicle, so it needed to be equipped with its own propulsion system.

 The primary science instrument was a scintillation neutron detector composed of elpasolite (Cs_{2}YLiCl_{6}:Ce or CLYC).
 This material is a scintillator, which measurably glows when it interacts with thermal and epithermal neutrons.
 LunaH-Map's neutron detector will consist of an array of eight 2.5 × 2.5 × 2 cm CLYC scintillators.

 Multiple new technologies were tested by LunaH-Map in addition to its primary instrument.
 The CubeSat was equipped with a Busek-built ion thruster powered by Iodine fuel.
 The iodine was stored in a solid form.

 Auto navigation software and a new method for determining spacecraft locations using DSN were also tested during the mission.